This country-specific Q&A provides an overview of Tax laws and regulations applicable in Peru.

 Is there a general anti-avoidance rule (GAAR) and, if so, in your experience, how would you describe its application by the tax authority?
 Eg is the enforcement of the GAAR commonly litigated, is it raised by tax authorities in negotiations only etc?

 The Rule XVI of the Preliminary Title of the Tax Code sets forth a general anti-avoidance rule, which enables SUNAT to disregard the effects of transactions leading to the increase of tax credits or losses, or to base erosion, if they are carried out under the following circumstances:

 The application of this rule began in May 7, 2019, following the release of the substantial and formal requirements that need be considered by SUNAT at the moment of addressing a challenge against a taxpayer under the scope of the GAAR.
-In that condition, there has been no practice until now as to the application of the GAAR in specific cases.
+Further to the release of those requirements, SUNAT has published guidelines describing certain schemes which, in its opinion, may be challenged based upon the application of the GAAR.

 It is worth mentioning that the application of the GAAR may lead to the imposition of substantial penalties in case that deficiencies are identified (equal to 50% of the tax due, or of the credits unduly obtained).
 Also, the law states that the board of directors is liable for the approval of any tax planning action, and SUNAT can hold the members of the board (together with any person taking part of a tax planning action later challenged under the scope of the GAAR) as joint and severally liable for the payment of any taxes in defect.